sharetribe/flex-docs/src/docs/ftw-data-flow/ftw-redux/index.md

 Naturally, there is a need for higher level components which fetch new data and define what props are passed down to presentational components.
 In Redux terminology, those components are called _Containers_.
-SWT has defined all the containers inside a directory called `src/containers/`.
+The template has defined all the containers inside a directory called `src/containers/`.
 It contains all the pages and a special container for the top bar (TopbarContainer) since that is a very complex component and it is shared with almost every page.
 You can read more about differences between presentational and container components from this [article written by Dan Abramov](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).